skoval/deuce/README.md

 `elo_prediction(2100, 1950)`

-An example of one of the data-scraping functions is `fetch_activivty`.
+An example of one of the data-scraping functions is `fetch_activity`.
 When connected to the Internet, this can be used to retrieve the match results for an ATP player for a specific year of for their career.
 As an example, let's show how we would fetch the 2017 match results for Rafael Nadal.

 `fetch_activity("Rafael Nadal", 2017)`